Artist Kevin at work on his Flying Scotsman train painting in 2012 at his studio in Leamington Spa

 From an early age he had a love of drawing family portraits, steam locomotives and Daleks.

-He had many interests including Railways, Music, Science Fiction, Art, Architecture, Astronomy, Sport, the Natural World and more.
+He has many interests including Railways, Music, Nostalgia, Science Fiction, Art, Architecture, Astronomy, Sport, the Natural World and more.

 After he left secondary school and college with a few “0” levels he wanted to go to Sutton Coldfield Art College and pursue an art career.

-In 1971 he found a job as a Trainee Draughtsman in civil/structural engineering at a Consulting Engineers company in Sutton Coldfield.
+In 1971 he found a full time job as a Trainee Draughtsman in civil/structural engineering at a Consulting Engineers company in Sutton Coldfield, Warwickshire.

 Once his apprenticeship was complete with accompanying qualifications his career in Civil Engineering was assured.

-In 1995 after a successful career in UK and working overseas as a Contract Technical Engineer he was finally made redundant from a Consulting Engineers in Birmingham, the place where his career had all started.
+In 1995 after a successful career in UK and overseas as a Contract Technical Engineer he was finally made redundant from a Consulting Engineers in Birmingham, the place where his career had all started in 1971.

-At this point Kevin decided to change his career and pursue his first love, which was to become a full time Fine Artist instead.
+At this point Kevin decided to change his career and pursue his first love, which was Fine Art.